SowndaryaS0201/employee_task_api_modified/README.md

 A FastAPI + JWT + Frontend UI Project

 This project is a complete Employee Task Management System built with a FastAPI backend and a HTML/CSS/JS frontend.
-It supports full JWT authentication, real CRUD operations, and a clean, animated flip-card login/signup interface.
+It supports full JWT authentication, real CRUD operations.

 🚀 Features
 🔐 Authentication